Carolina Arienti Lattanzi

-Carolina Arienti Lattanzi (1771 – 1818) was a writer, journalist, poet, and early figure in the Italian feminist movement.
+Carolina Arienti Lattanzi (1771–1818) was a writer, journalist, poet, and early figure in the Italian feminist movement.
 She delivered a famous lecture, "The Slavery of Women," calling for more rights for women and drawing attention to the societal and legal obstacles that kept women from achieving gender equality.
-In 1804, with her husband, Giuseppe Lattanzi, she founded Il Corriere delle Dame, one of the first Italian periodicals targeted to a female audience, which covered women's fashion, as well as current events.
+In 1804, with her husband, Giuseppe Lattanzi, she founded Corriere delle dame, one of the first Italian periodicals targeted to a female audience, which covered women's fashion, as well as current events.